Updated for the most recent NCEES® Exam Specifications

 Click the image above to visit the Amazon listing for this product.

-2018 NFPA 70E®: Standard for Electrical Safety in the Workplace® is another codebook you’ll need for Codes and Standards, which now has the second-highest approximate number of questions on the exam according to the new NCEES® 2018 Changes to the Power PE exam specifications.
-The majority of questions in this subject will most likely come from the National Electrical Code however it is probably safe to assume that you will see at least one to two questions on the PE exam that require having a physical copy of the NFPA® 70E Standard for Electrical Safety in the Workplace.
+2021 NFPA 70E®: Standard for Electrical Safety in the Workplace® is another codebook you’ll need for Codes and Standards, which now has the second-highest approximate number of questions on the exam.
+The majority of questions in this subject will most likely come from the National Electrical Code however it is probably safe to assume that you will see at least a few questions on the PE exam from NFPA® 70E Standard for Electrical Safety in the Workplace.

 Similar to our recommendation for the NESC, first check to see if your workplace has the correct copy of this book to use for the exam, and if not, see if your employer will purchase an office copy that you can use.
 If neither is an option, then check your budget.
 Luckily, this book is much less expensive at about $65.